christopherstj/pathquest-frontend/ARCHITECTURE.md

 - Used by `CurrentConditions` component for live peak weather

 ##### Dashboard (`api/dashboard/`)
-- `favorite-challenges/route.ts` - Fetches user's favorite challenges (in-progress/not-started only)
+- `favorite-challenges/route.ts` - Fetches user's favorite challenges (in-progress/not-started only).
+Now includes `lastProgressDate` and `lastProgressCount` fields.
-- `recent-summits/route.ts` - Fetches user's recent summits
+- `recent-summits/route.ts` - Fetches user's recent summits.
+Now includes `hasReport` and `summitNumber` fields.
 - `queue-status/route.ts` - Fetches count of activities waiting to be processed from event queue
+- `stats/route.ts` - Fetches dashboard quick stats (total peaks, elevation gained, summits this/last month, primary challenge progress)
+- All routes require authentication and use `getGoogleIdToken` for backend auth

+##### Summits (`api/summits/`)
+- `unconfirmed/route.ts` - GET: Fetches summits that need user review (low confidence auto-detections).
+Optional `limit` query param.
+- `[id]/confirm/route.ts` - POST: Confirms a summit as valid.
+Updates `confirmation_status` to `user_confirmed`.
+- `[id]/deny/route.ts` - POST: Denies a summit as invalid.
+Updates `confirmation_status` to `denied`.
+Summit is kept for audit but excluded from all counts.
+- `confirm-all/route.ts` - POST: Bulk confirms all unconfirmed summits for the user.
 - All routes require authentication and use `getGoogleIdToken` for backend auth

 ### Actions (`src/actions/`)